Our Platform Agreement

-6.3 Subject to clause 5.2 (Liabilities which cannot legally be limited, a) neither party to this platform agreement shall have any liability to the other party for any indirect or consequential loss arising under or in connection with this platform agreement; and b) each parties’ total liability arising under or in connection with this agreement shall be limited to £10,000.
+6.3 Subject to clause 5.2 (Liabilities which cannot legally be limited, a) neither party to this agreement shall have any liability to the other party for any indirect or consequential loss arising under or in connection with this platform agreement; and b) each parties’ total liability arising under or in connection with this agreement shall be limited to £10,000.

-5.5 The Client shall be jointly and severally liable for the performance by any Client Affiliate of any Call-off Contract entered into by such Client Affiliate.
+6.5 The Client shall be jointly and severally liable for the performance of any Client Affiliate under any Service Order and Call-off Contract (entered into by such Client Affiliate).

-6.1 Both parties will comply with all applicable requirements of the Data Protection Legislation.
-For the avoidance of doubt, and per the Interpretation provision herein, Data Protection Legislation and this clause shall be amended and/or supplemented (mutatis mutandis) (from time to time), by any same or similar provisions coming in to effect upon the United Kingdom’s exit from the European Union (Brexit).
+7.1 Both parties will comply with all applicable requirements of the Data Protection Legislation.
+For the avoidance of doubt, and per the Interpretation provision herein, Data Protection Legislation and this clause shall be amended and/or supplemented (mutatis mutandis) (from time to time), by any same or similar provisions coming into effect upon the United Kingdom’s exit from the European Union (Brexit).

-6.2 Unless otherwise stated in a Call-off Contract or as the relevant Service requires, the parties acknowledge that for the purposes of the Data Protection Legislation, the Client is the controller, and the Supplier is the processor.
+7.2 Unless otherwise stated in a Service Order and Call-off Contract, or as the relevant Service requires, the parties acknowledge that for the purposes of the Data Protection Legislation, the Client Party is the controller, and the Supplier is the processor.
 Where the relevant Service Order and Call-off Contract, or the prevailing law requires it, in some circumstances the Supplier shall be the controller or shall be joint controller with the Client or Client Affiliate.
-Suppliers’ privacy policies can be found here.
+And Suppliers’ privacy policies can be found here.

-6.4 Without prejudice to the generality of the above , the Supplier and/or Client or Client Affiliate (as the case may be) shall, in relation to any personal data processed in connection with the performance by the Supplier of its obligations under this agreement:
+7.4 Without prejudice to the generality of the above, the party, in relation to any personal data processed in connection with the performance by the Supplier of its obligations under this agreement:

 - b) ensure that it has in place appropriate technical and organisational measures, o protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures (those measures may include, where appropriate, pseudonymising and encrypting personal data, ensuring confidentiality, integrity, availability and resilience of its systems and services, ensuring that availability of and access to personal data can be restored in a timely manner after an incident, and regularly assessing and evaluating the effectiveness of the technical and organisational measures adopted by it);

-- c) without prejudice to Confidentiality clause, ensure that all personnel who have access to and/or process personal data are obliged to keep the personal data confidential; and
+- c) without prejudice to any confidentiality provisions, ensure that all personnel who have access to and/or process personal data are obliged to keep the personal data confidential; and

-- d) not transfer any personal data outside of the European Economic Area unless the prior written consent of the Supplier and/or Client or Client Affiliate (as the case may be) has been obtained and the following conditions are fulfilled:
+- d) not transfer any personal data outside of the European Economic Area unless the prior written consent of the other party (unless it has been obtained and the following conditions are fulfilled:

-- e) the Supplier and/or Client or Client Affiliate (as the case may be) has provided appropriate safeguards in relation to the transfer;
+- e) the relevant party ) has provided appropriate safeguards in relation to the transfer;

 - f) the data subject has enforceable rights and effective legal remedies;

-- g) the Supplier and/or Client or Client Affiliate (as the case may be) complies with its obligations under the Data Protection Legislation by providing an adequate level of protection to any personal data that is transferred; and
+- g) the relevant party complies with its obligations under the Data Protection Legislation by providing an adequate level of protection to any personal data that is transferred; and

-- h) the Supplier and/or Client or Client Affiliate (as the case may be) complies with reasonable instructions notified to it in advance by the Client with respect to the processing of the personal data;
+- h) the relevant party complies with reasonable instructions notified to it in advance by the other party with respect to the processing of the personal data;

-- i) assist the Supplier and/or Client or Client Affiliate (as the case may be), , in responding to any request from a data subject and in ensuring compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators;
+- i) assist the relevant party in responding to any request from a data subject and in ensuring compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators;

-- j) notify the Supplier and/or Client or Client Affiliate (as the case may be) without undue delay on becoming aware of a personal data breach;
+- j) notify the other party without undue delay on becoming aware of a personal data breach;

-- k) at the written direction of the Supplier and/or Client or Client Affiliate (as the case may be) , delete or return personal data and copies to the Supplier and/or Client or Client Affiliate (as the case may be) on termination or expiry of the agreement unless required by Applicable Law to store the personal data; and
+- k) at the written direction of the other party , delete or return personal data and copies to the other part on termination or expiry of the agreement unless required by Applicable Law to store the personal data; and

-- l) maintain complete and accurate records and information to demonstrate its compliance with the terms herein and allow for audits by the Supplier and/or Client or Client Affiliate (as the case may be) designated auditor of such records and information and immediately inform the Client if, in the opinion of the Supplier, an instruction infringes the Data Protection Legislation.
+- l) maintain complete and accurate records and information to demonstrate its compliance with the terms herein and allow for reasonable audits by other party by a then designated auditor of such records and information and immediately inform the other party, an instruction infringes the Data Protection Legislation.

-6.5 The Supplier and/or Client or Client Affiliate (as the case may be) consents to the Supplier and/or Client or Client Affiliate (as the case may be) appointing a third-party processor(s) of personal data under this agreement.
-The Supplier and/or Client or Client Affiliate (as the case may be) confirms that it has entered or (as the case may be) will enter with the third party processor and in either case which the Supplier and/or Client or Client Affiliate (as the case may be) confirms reflect and will continue to reflect the requirements of the Data Protection Legislation.
-As between the Supplier and/or Client or Client Affiliate (as the case may be) and the Supplier and/or Client or Client Affiliate (as the case may be), the Supplier and/or Client or Client Affiliate (as the case may be) shall remain fully liable for all acts or omissions of any third party processor appointed by it pursuant to this clause.
+7.5 The party consents to the other party appointing a third-party processor(s) of personal data under this agreement.
+The relevant party confirms that it has entered or will enter with the third- party processor which the other party confirms reflect and will continue to reflect the requirements of the Data Protection Legislation.
+As between the relevant party and the other party, the relevant party shall remain fully liable for all acts or omissions of any third-party processor appointed by it pursuant to this clause.

-7.1 Without affecting any other right or remedy available to it, any party may terminate this platform agreement with immediate effect by giving written notice to the other party if:
+8.1 Without affecting any other right or remedy available to it, any party may terminate this agreement with immediate effect by giving written notice to the other party if: